 Rasta Pasta

-This easy, vegan rasta pasta recipe is a mildly spiced pasta, made with fresh and simple ingredients.
+My vegan rasta pasta recipe is creamy, mildly spicy, and just full of flavor.
 Ready in just 30 minutes, so this is perfect for a quick and tasty weeknight meal!

 Servings: 4 servings